Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Reduce the heat after an hour and cool your “wort”.
 Once the mixture is cool, add in the remaining ingredients—the sugar, lactose, and vanilla extract.

 - From here, you can add the wort to the fermenter, pour in your yeast, and follow standard beer making procedure from there.
-Your root beer should be ready to drink within a few weeks.
+It should be ready to drink within a few weeks.

 Unsure about the instructions?
 Check out our complete Extract Brewing Guide for Beginners to learn more.